Entity Annotation

 Person

 Generating synthetic PII for individuals in a dataset can be achieved by defining a Person annotation.
+The Person model will intelligently handle the generation of the fields provided, ensuring consistency across gender, language, and country for a given row in the synthetic dataset.

 from synthesized import MetaExtractor, HighDimSynthesizer